damieneskimo/Markable-Marking-System/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.

+## For Testing Purpose
+- Download the ropository to your local drive
+- Open your command line tool, in the project root directory run composer install
+- Run php artisan migrate
+- You can now register with any fake email or you can log in with the following credenticals:
+  student:
+  email: damien@test.com   password: password
+  tutor:
+  email: tutor@test.com    password: password

 ## Official Documentation

 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).